Application Security : Top Threats

 Injection Flaws

 Injection flaws allow hackers to attack vulnerable website to relay malicious code and run harmful scripts to affect network and other systems.
-SQL Injection is most common , particularly widespread and dangerous form of injection.
-The consequences can be devastating for database and enable attacker to obtain full access to database objects corrupt/destroy database contents.
+Injection is most common , particularly widespread and dangerous form of injection.
+The consequences can be devastating for and enable attacker to obtain access to database objects corrupt/destroy database contents.
 We shall talk about one entire post on SQL Injections with examples and protection procedures.

 Malicious File Execution